Skip to main content

 Review quote

-Once you are done adding all the required items to the quote, you may want to see the summary of the product and labor involved, the work involved in the different phases of the project, and the overall profit margin.
+Once you have added all the required items to the quote, see the summary of the product and labor involved, the work involved in the different phases of the project, and the overall profit margin.

-Here are some of the features you can use to modify the pricing of your quote.
+Here are some features you can use to modify the pricing in your quote.

 Adjustments